zdebeer99/zhome/ReadMe.md

 ## Compiling

+You will need to compile the client side first, see 'client/ReadMe.md'

+Then you can compile the go project.

 Raspberry Pi

 You can update the build_pi.sh script and update_pi_config.sh script in the scripts folder to build the code for the raspberry and copy the files onto the raspberry pi.